 Yes, make sure you bring your drivers ed proof of completion certificate.
 You can log in to your online account and print it at any time.

-You can retake your PA driver’s license test after 7 days.
+You can retake your Pennsylvnaia driver’s license test after 7 days.
 If you are over 18, you only have to wait one day to retest.
 If you happen to fail three times, you will have to get a new permit.

 We believe in thinking differently.
 We believe in challenging the status quo.
 We had an idea 25 years ago that changed the driving industry forever.
 The notion was simple: the more you enjoy learning, the more you'll remember.
 Over four million students and several effectiveness studies later, we're proud to say that we were right.